Erik2333/Resume_ErikBerglund/Yrgo Projects/Pogo Pirates.md

         <br>

 <h2> <em> Level Desine </em> </h2>
-        <p> We feelt that good level desine was important and early gameplay had players falling of platforms to manny times in early testing. </p>
+        <p> We feelt that good level desine was important and early gameplay had players falling of platforms to many times in early testing. </p>
         <p> I took the time to explore the players movement and how platforms needed to be placed to ensure players can be more in control of there jumps. </p>
         <p> One of the first things i did was to make a test level and place platforms at equal distance to ensure i could perfectly understand jump distance, how they fall and what cool stuff i could imploment.
 Sadly they dicided to change the characters movement so the test level stopped working. </p>
         <p> Thankfully I leaned what I needed to continue. 🫠 </p>